Bernie (2011 film): Local response

 The film divided citizens of Carthage.
-In the film, Linklater includes interviews with several Carthage residents about their feelings of support for Bernie Tiede.
-Some citizens hope the film will stimulate an increase in tourism, while others have voiced anger that a comedy film was derived from the events surrounding the murder of an 81-year-old woman.
+In the film, Linklater includes interviews with several Carthage residents about their feelings on the events.
+Some citizens hoped the film will stimulate an increase in tourism, while others voiced anger that a comedy film was derived from the events surrounding the murder of an 81-year-old woman.

-"You can't make a dark comedy out of a murder," says Panola County District Attorney Danny Buck Davidson (portrayed in the film by McConaughey).
-"This movie is not historically accurate," adds Davidson, who says that Nugent's story is missing.
+"You can't make a dark comedy out of a murder", says Panola County District Attorney Danny Buck Davidson (portrayed in the film by McConaughey).
+"This movie is not historically-accurate", adds Davidson, who says that Nugent's story is missing.
 "The movie does not tell her side of the story."

-"If it was fiction it might be funny, but this was a real person in a real town and no, I don't think it's funny at all," says Carthage resident Toni Clements, who knew both Tiede and Nugent.
+"If it was fiction it might be funny, but this was a real person in a real town and no, I don't think it's funny at all", says Carthage resident Toni Clements, who knew both Tiede and Nugent.

 Owners of the Hawthorn Funeral Home in Carthage, where Tiede met Nugent, refused to allow the film to use the name of the funeral home.
-“We felt we did not want the Hawthorn Funeral Home name or family name thought of in a dark comedy... you always know locally these are real people and families so there is a sting.”
+“We felt we did not want the Hawthorn Funeral Home name or family name thought of in a dark comedy...
+You always know locally these are real people and families so there is a sting.”

-"I've now seen the movie Bernie twice and, except for a few insignificant details ... it tells the story pretty much the way it happened," Joe Rhodes, Nugent's nephew, wrote in The New York Times Magazine shortly before the film's general release.
+"I've now seen the movie Bernie twice and, except for a few insignificant details ... it tells the story pretty much the way it happened", Joe Rhodes, Nugent's nephew, wrote in The New York Times Magazine shortly before the film's general release.
 Rod, Nugent's only child, did not return his calls.
 His lawyer sent Rhodes a letter strongly suggesting the possibility of legal action for his remarks.
-Rhodes said, "I guarantee he [Rod] won't like it."
+Rhodes said, "I guarantee he [Rod] won't like it".